eciavatta/eciavatta.github.io/hobbies.md

 I also like politics, I participate in discussion tables to improve my city, and I am a member of a political party.

-There are times when I spend a lot of time playing video games, I enjoy shooters.

 I like classical music and opera.

 I like trains.